 With UX standards in 2018 higher than ever before, you have to keep up or you’ll fall behind.

 Customer satisfaction can’t be achieved without customer success process.
 But customer success can’t be achieved if your design isn’t up to par.

 A confusing navigation with weak signposting and a lack of understanding about what the user wants will severely damage your commercial viability.

-Review your designs as a matter of urgency, and make whatever positive changes you can.
+Review your designs as a matter of urgency, and make whatever positive changes you can with an in-house team or with the help of a UX design agency.
 It might be uncomfortable to assume such a critical eye.
 But it will prove an extremely positive move in the long run.